-This is a write up of my experience in week 1 of the 300-hour yoga teacher training with Sampoorna Yoga in Goa India.
+This is a write up of my experience in week 1 of the 300-hour yoga teacher training with Sampoorna – Yoga Teacher Training School in India.
 If you haven’t already checked it out, you might want to look at my first blogs in the series which looked at considerations and advice I would give before committing to a choosing a yoga teacher training and my preparations before starting the course.

 Week 1 started with an opening fire ceremony with the 300-hour and 200-hour classes coming together to open the course.

 The significance of the fire ceremony is to gather together and pray for overall growth.
 We prayed for wisdom, to perform the right actions, to remove negative emotions and to inculcate positive qualities.

 Week 1 Timetable:

 As you can see the timetable for the first week was jam packed, so we were straight into it!

 Luckily there was quite a bit of revision from the 200-hour course in anatomy and philosophy in the first week.
 Students on the course would have studied the 200-hour YTT course in different schools and for some people this might have been a long time ago.
 It is therefore good that there is a review to ensure everyone gets up to the same level by the end of week 1.
 Throughout the rest of the weeks, there were also some other areas of revision where the topics linked in with new material.